tahoni/tahoni-web/README.md

 - [Support](#support)

 ## Description
-This project stores the source code for my web site at https://www.tahoni.info.
+This project stores the source code for my website at https://www.tahoni.info.

 ## Summary
-This project stores the source code for my web site at https://www.tahoni.info.\
+This project stores the source code for my website at https://www.tahoni.info.\
-It is a React project that was bootstrapped using Create React App with the Redux Typescript.
+It is a React project that was bootstrapped using the Create React App utility with the Redux Typescript.
 It is written in TypeScript and uses Bootstrap and React Bootstrap as the UI framework.